Even when the famous annual Vivid Festival isn’t on Sydney is pretty good looking at night, with many of it’s historic building beautifully lit up.

 Macquarie Street is filled with the oldest buildings in Sydney, Hyde Park Barracks, The Mint, Sydney Hospital, and the Parliament of NSW.

-2 thoughts on “Sydney At Night”
+2 responses to “Sydney At Night”